Cryptographic protocols providing anonymity contain zero-knowledge proofs of (some of) the following claims:

 - Message.
 And I want to state this.

 Anonymous transactions started with David Chaum's eCash (1982) which introduces blind signatures and uses central services to achieve this goal.
-This developed into ring signatures (2001) which provide the membership claim but not the one-shot claim.
+It uses numbers in a central database to track spend coins, the ancestor of nullifiers.
+In ST99 this was improved to add a public Merkle tree commitment to spend coins, now called 'serial numbers'.
+The blind signatures developed into ring signatures (2001) which provide the membership claim but not the one-shot claim.
 CryptoNote (2014) introduces what became known as 'stealth addresses' which anonymise public keys.
 Monero (2014) combined these techniques to create a decentralized anonymous currency.
 Ring signatures scale linearly so in practice the anonymity sets are much smaller than the full set of users.
+Further work like BDHKS19 improved on ring signatures.
 See my notes on signature schemes for details.

 Ian Miers et al's Zerocoin (2013) introduces the construction with a zero-knowledge proof of membership and one-shot claims.
-It's basically the construction in it's modern form, but using RSA accumulators and calls nullifiers 'serial numbers'.
-The follow up work on Zerocash (2014) changes the set commitment to a Merkle proof.
+It's basically the construction in it's modern form, but using RSA accumulators for the set of spend 'serial numbers'.
+The follow up work on Zerocash (2014) uses zk-SNARKs and changes the set commitment to a Merkle proof.
 Zerocash also develops the protocol in many ways. but that has little to do with anonymity and deals mostly with keeping transaction amounts private.
 The Zerocash protocol is the basis for ZCash (2016) which introduces the term 'nullifier'.
 Further developments such as Zexe (2018) extend the transaction semantics further, but retain the same design of the anonymity construction.

 Anonymity on Ethereum started with the inclusion of affordable zero-knowledge proof support in Byzantium (2017) (i.e. EIP-196 and EIP-197).
 This was motivated in part by ZCash's success and a desire to support similar constructions.
 Aztec protocol (2018) implemented the first Ethereum private transactions.
 It has an unprecendent protocol for transaction privacy but uses stealth addresses for anonyimity.
 Tornado Cash (2019) only implements the anonymity part of the ZCash protocol and skips the transaction privacy, greatly simplifying the protocol.
 Tornado Cash has only two kinds of transactions, deposit and withdrawal, both with the same fixed size.